 - The Polynesian Villas & Bungalows.

 Keep in mind that within each category the prices can go up depending on factors like the resort you choose, the type of room you get, the room location, etc. Prices can really fluctuate, especially in the Deluxe Villa category.
-For example, though the category starts at $318, a Polynesian Deluxe Studio starts at $470 and one of the very unique and amazing Polynesian Villa Bungalows that sits over the water starts at $2,272 a night.
+For example, though the category starts at $441, a Polynesian Deluxe Studio starts at $470 and one of the very unique and amazing Polynesian Villa Bungalows that sits over the water start at approximately at $2,272 a night.